 - Catalyst is a series of free single- and multi-day events and workshops aimed at igniting interest in computer programming among Black teenagers.

-Looking for an inclusive coding bootcamp to help you take your career to the next level?
-Check out Fullstack Academy, one of the country’s premier coding bootcamps--and one of its most welcoming.
-Their 17-week immersive program provides you with the software engineering skills you need to thrive and supports you in finding your first job—so you can enter the tech world and start making a difference ASAP.
-Find out more here.
+Want to take your career to the next level?
+Check out one of the immersive programs at Fullstack Academy and get the software engineering skills you need to thrive—so you can enter the tech world and start making a difference ASAP.